you will live in the pod and you will eat the bugs.

 We need to get that algorithm to work for us in the interests of biosphere restoration.
 This is not a dictatorship – it is a reversal of the current dictatorship of abstract time.

-Negotiation between the needs of the project and the needs of individuals would be a constant feature of political life.
+Negotiation between the needs of the project and the needs of individuals would be a constant feature of political life, but insofar as we’re serious about perpetuating humanity the project will have to come first.

 Competition will also be a core feature of this social practice – but we will be competing for social recognition through our concrete contributions to the project and our reputations as individuals, instead of for money and things.